iOS-Goodies/iOS-Goodies/Issues/Week185.md

+* After the WWDC break, here is a summary of [what is new in iOS11](https://www.hackingwithswift.com/whats-new-in-ios-11)

 * A curious tool that uses AI to help you program.
 [Stackoverflow on steroids?](https://www.codota.com/)
 * While you are trying to grasp everything from the WWDC here is something to relax: [hilarious suggestions to control the volume](https://www.reddit.com/r/ProgrammerHumor/comments/6fd52x/volume_control_should_be_intuitive/)